PracticalAstronomyCrew/knowledgebase/docs/source/pm/p3-variable-stars.rst

         * You will be observing a HALF night.
 You will share your data with another team observing the other half of the night.
+	   * One group (Variable Star 1 and 3) will use the B and V filter images
+	   * One group (Variable Star 2 and 4) will use the V and R filter images

     * Target Selection

-        * Select a target that will reach its highest point in the sky at around 1:30am (half way between sunset and sunrise).
+        * Together with the other group, select a target that will reach its highest point in the sky at around 1:30am (half way between sunset and sunrise).
 A :download:`list of possible targets </files/p288176_4-16-2020_23-43-42.pdf>` with finder charts is attached.

     * Observations